computer screen with word "security"

 2.

-Requests for Account Info: Fraudsters may pose as First Service employees and ask for information which allows them to access your account — they may email, text, or call you.
-If your credit union contacts you, they have this information on file.
-We will never call, email or text you for personal information.
-Hang up and alert your local authorities and the credit union of this scam.
+Requests for Account Info: Fraudsters may pose as First Service employees and ask for personal information which allows them to access your account such as a password or user name — they may email, text, or call you.
+If your credit union contacts you, we may ask you to verify information for a specific transaction if needed, but we will never call, email or text you for personal information which we have on file.
+If you get a call seeking personal information, hang up and alert your local authorities and the credit union of this scam.

 3.